RiceCrispyy/d2-prebl-explorer-info/README.md

 > Q: What version is this?
 >
 > A: Season of arrivals.
-Last build before the sunsetting.
+One of the last build before the sunsetting.

 ## Disclaimer:
 This is a mod for an old build of destiny 2.
 You need to provide the build yourself it will not be provided.